 Berlin’s oldest residential district boasts charmingly narrow streets and some impressive rococo and baroque architecture.
 Offering a breath of fresh air from the dizzying activity of some of Berlin’s other areas, the Nikolaiviertel is also home to some of the city’s most luxurious spa hotels.

-Discover more Spa Hotels
+Discover more Spa Hotels in Germany

 Popular thermal baths in Berlin are the Liquidrom in Berlin Kreuzberg, the Vabali Spa in Berlin Moabit and the Stadtbad in Berlin Neukölln.

 The Titanic Chaussee Berlin in Mitte Berlin has a 3,000 sqm spa area „BeFine Sports & Spa“ with a large indoor pool with natural daylight.